You are currently viewing The Is This Course For You Section

 Using Bullets With Extra Sub-Titles

 In some cases, you may want to use bullets with popping subheadings to make each bullet stand out.
-This can be done with heading tags, bold, color, italics, to further emphasize each bullet.
+This can be done with heading tags, bold, color, and italics, to further emphasize each bullet.

 For example: